Braden++

 1. Download the correct bootstrapper

-You can grab the version-specific bootstrappers from the Visual Studio 2022 Release History page.
-There is a similar page for the other versions of Visual Studio.
-They have a list of every patch version that had been released, and the associated bootstrapper executables.
+You can grab the version-specific and channel-specific bootstrappers from the Visual Studio 2022 Release History page.
+They have a list of every patch version that has been released, and the associated bootstrapper executables.
 The “Build Tools” bootstrappers are the ones that don’t require a license.
+As of right now, there is a similar page for Visual Studio 2019 and 2026, but I’m unsure about 2017, and hopefully there’s no need for 2015 anymore.

-I’m concerned that someone at Microsoft may decide to remove the publicly available download locations of the bootstrappers.
-It doesn’t seem too robust to rely on them keeping the bootstrappers up forever, but it’s also more inconvenient to setup some sort of artifact repository with all the bootstrappers I might want.
+I’m concerned that someone at Microsoft may decide to remove the publicly available download locations of the bootstrappers while we still need them.
+It doesn’t seem too robust to rely on them keeping the bootstrappers up forever, but it’s also more inconvenient to setup some sort of artifact repository with all the bootstrappers we might want.
 I plan to locally download all the bootstrappers I use to my own machine as an archive, and use Microsoft’s download locations in the script.
 I’ll deal with it later if the download location is removed.

 On my machine locally, I have wget but I don’t have curl.
 It’s the opposite on GitHub Actions.
 Note than when using a “composite action” in GitHub Actions, you need to specify curl.exe.
 Use whichever download tool suits you.